crnnr/SS25-SoftwareEngineering-WeedDetector/README.md

    docker run --device /dev/video0:/dev/video0 --net=host -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix weed-detector
    ```

-## Using the Default Model

-The application will use the default YOLOv8n model if no trained weed detection model is found.
-The default model can detect standard objects like:

-- Class 47: 'apple'
-- Class 50: 'broccoli'
-- Class 51: 'carrot'
-- Class 58: 'potted plant'

-These classes might be useful for general plant detection until you train a custom weed detector.

 ## Training Your Own Weed Detection Model

 1. Create a dataset with labeled images of weeds and crops